shellieD/Blast-Off/README.md

 Features which must be included:

-* Instructions on how to play the game are easy to find and understand.
+* Instructions on how to play the game which are easy to find and understand.
 * Three levels of difficulty - easy/well-known words used for level one and more difficult/obscure words for level three and something in between for level two.
 * The game should fit the viewport of the device and no scrolling should be required.
 * There should be an option to reset the game board if the user wishes to start again.